 Tips to Launch Successful Minimum Viable Product

-- Think through how you are going to gather user feedback
+- Think through how you are going to get feedback from users

 Available options include Google Analytics, mobile analytics, built-in support platforms like UserVoice, and user review monitoring services like AppFollow.
 These vary depending on the type of app you’re building from healthcare app development to fintech app development.

-- Treat your MVP like a finished product all the way to the App Store/Google Play
+- Treat your MVP like a finished full-fledged product all the way to the App Store/Google Play

 Every little detail in the app description should be perfected to make customers want to download your app.